The further you find yourself down the rabbit hole of growing a lush and beautiful lawn, the more questions you may find yourself having.

 This is a tall, very fast-growing grass that can be cut down to 1/8th of an inch.
 As it is a fast grower, it requires more frequent mowing in order to stay at the desired length.
 Bermuda grass is excellent at tolerating heavy foot traffic, making it a good choice for those with kids or large pets.

-This grass grows to a moderate height at a moderate speed, making it right in the middle of high and low maintenance.
+St. Augustine grass grows to a moderate height at a moderate speed, making it right in the middle of high and low maintenance.
 With a carpet-like appearance, St. Augustine grass is a good choice if you plan on hanging out on the grass, and it’s reasonably good at tolerating foot traffic as well.

 Kentucky bluegrass is a tall but slow-growing grass, making it a fairly low maintenance option.
 It’s a popular choice for those who want a great looking yard that needs less work than many other types of grass, and with it being good at tolerating heavy foot traffic, it’s good if you have pets and kids.